ppy/osu-wiki/news/2021/2021-06-20-mappers-report-may.md

 ### osu!catch Mapping World Cup 2021

-Brought to you by the osu!catch mapping grand-master [Ascendance](https://osu.ppy.sh/users/2931883) for the third time, the [osu!catch Mapping World Cup 2021](https://osu.ppy.sh/community/forums/topics/1350409) will have the best mappers from all over the globe gather around and have an intense competition that will determine the next osu!catch Mapping Champions!
+Brought to you by the osu!catch mapping grand-master ::Ascendance::{ user-id=2931883 } for the third time, the [osu!catch Mapping World Cup 2021](https://osu.ppy.sh/community/forums/topics/1350409) will have the best mappers from all over the globe gather around and have an intense competition that will determine the next osu!catch Mapping Champions!

 Needless to say, such a contest is not going to be without prizes, but all the details on that matter are currently work-in-progress.
 To keep track of the updates and learn more about the contest, we highly suggest you to check the [forum thread](https://osu.ppy.sh/community/forums/topics/1350409), and dive right into the [o!CMWC Discord server](https://discord.gg/eTUFAjf).